 Create a Kentucky Form 4562 by entering Kentucky at the top center of a federal Form 4562 above Depreciation and Amortization.
-In Part I replace the \$102,000 maximum amount on Line 1 with the Kentucky limit of \$25,000 and replace the \$410,000 threshold amount on Line 3 with the Kentucky phase-out threshold of \$200,000.
-In Part II, strikethrough and ignore Line 14, Special depreciation allowance for qualified property placed in service during the tax year.
+In Part I replace the \$108,000 maximum amount on Line 1 with the Kentucky limit of \$25,000 and replace the \$430,000 threshold amount on Line 3 with the Kentucky phase-out threshold of \$200,000.
+In Part II, strike through and ignore Line 14, Special depreciation allowance for qualified property placed in service during the tax year.

 Use the created Kentucky Form 4562 to compute Kentucky depreciation and Section 179 deduction in accordance with the IRC in effect on December 31, 2001.
 Note: In determining the Section 179 deduction for Kentucky the income limitation on Line 11 is Kentucky net income before the Section 179 deduction instead of federal taxable income.
-Attach the created Kentucky Form 4562 to Form 740, and enter the amount of Kentucky depreciation from Line 22 on Line 15.
+Attach the created Kentucky Form 4562 to Form 740 and enter the amount of Kentucky depreciation from Line 22 on Line 14.

-Line 16-Enter other subtractions from federal adjusted gross income not listed above (attach detailed schedule).
+Line 15-Enter other subtractions from federal adjusted gross income not listed above (attach detailed schedule).
 Include:

-- income included on federal Form 1040, Line 21 for nonqualified distributions from health savings accounts; - income received as a result of the Master Tobacco Settlement Agreement, the secondary settlement fund referred to as "Phase II"; - income received from the Tobacco Loss Assistance Program (TLAP); - income of precinct workers for election training or working at election booths; - capital gains on property taken by eminent domain; - Kentucky net operating loss deduction; - passive activity loss adjustment (see Form 8582-K and instructions); - income of a child reported on the parent's return; - artistic charitable contributions (if you do not itemize deductions); - the federal work opportunity credit used to reduce wages; - at-risk limitations (see instructions for Line 6); - qualified farm networking project differences per KRS 141.0101(15); - differences in the gains (losses) from the sale of intangible assets amortized under the provisions of the Revenue Reconciliation Act of 1993; and - differences in gains (losses) from assets purchased after September 10, 2001.
+- · income received from the tobacco quota buyout; - income received as a result of the Master Tobacco Settlement Agreement, the secondary settlement fund referred to as "Phase II";

+- income received from the Tobacco Loss Assistance Program (TLAP); - income of precinct workers for election training or working at election booths; - capital gains on property taken by eminent domain; - · Kentucky net operating loss deduction; - passive activity loss adjustment (see Form 8582-K and instructions); - income of a child reported on the parent's return; - artistic charitable contributions (if you do not itemize deductions); - the federal work opportunity credit used to reduce wages; - at-risk limitations (see instructions below); - qualified farm networking project differences per KRS 141.0101(15); - differences in the gains (losses) from the sale of intangible assets amortized under the provisions of the Revenue Reconciliation Act of 1993; - differences in gains (losses) from assets purchased after September 10, 2001; - the deduction for qualified clean-fuel vehicle property and qualified refueling property allowed by IRC Section 179A in effect December 31, 2004; and - income of military personnel killed in the line of duty.